lmcinnes/umap/doc/supervised.rst

         'Bag',
         'Ankle boot']

-Next we'll load the ``umap`` library so we can do dimension reduction on this dataset.
+Next we'll load the ``umap`` library so we can perform dimension reduction on this dataset.

 .. code:: python3